wpengine/hwptoolkit/CONTRIBUTING.md

 ### Help other people and engage with community

-You can check the open issues, join the discussion, solve the issue and save the day for others.
-Don't limit yourself just with the GitHub issues.
-You can check [Discussions](https://github.com/wpengine/hwptoolkit/discussions) and [Discord Server](https://discord.gg/RZ7XWgF2) as well to see anyone needs your expertise.
-Also you can join us at our twice-monthly [headless WordPress community meetings](https://discord.gg/headless-wordpress-836253505944813629?event=1336404483013480588) to share your opinions and your experience.
+You can check the open issues, join the discussion, solve the issue, and save the day for others.
+Don't limit yourself just to the GitHub issues.
+You can also check [Discussions](https://github.com/wpengine/hwptoolkit/discussions) and [Discord Server](https://faustjs.org/discord/) to see if anyone needs your expertise.
+Also, you can join us at our twice-monthly [headless WordPress community meetings](https://faustjs.org/community-meeting/) to share your opinions and your experience.

 ### Triage issues